typerefinery-ai/typerefinery-websight/QA-Readme.md

 ---

-**That’s it.** Pull latest on the specified branches, start services, deploy from `typerefinery-websight`, then verify via the test page and editor links above.
+**That’s it.** Clone repos, pull latest on the specified branches, start services, deploy from `typerefinery-websight`, then verify via the test page and editor links above.